 The complete view.
 It stays on your mind forever.
 The moment we enter thru the Main Entrance, we go ‘awe’ and that says all about it.
-It doesn’t end there, it has beautiful paintings where the color lived for about 400 years, amazing symmetry everywhere in building, the adorable calligraphy on the walls and much more, depicting the India’s rich history.
+It doesn’t end there, it has beautiful paintings where the color lived for about 400 years, amazing symmetry everywhere in the building, the adorable calligraphy on the walls, and much more, depicting India’s rich history.

 How are local people?

 Lovely people.
-When you speak to right ones.
-Yes of course, there are local vendors and guides who might bother too much for their business.
+When you speak to the right ones.
+Yes, of course, there are local vendors and guides who might bother too much for their business.
 If you love to talk about suggestions around, talk to local people on the streets or small street vendors.
-They might not speak English at all though or least only broken English.
+They might not speak English at all though or at least only broken English.

 What is the best food around here?

 Paratha is the most famous local food.
-It is kinda wheat bread and comes in different varieties like ghee, potato, vegetable, etc.. to satisfy your taste buds.
+It is a kinda wheat bread and comes in different varieties like ghee, potato, vegetable, etc.. to satisfy your taste buds.
 Remember they can be spicy too!
-Also if you are looking for street snack, chaats are must try, aloo tikki is the local favorite.
+Also if you are looking for a street snack, chaats are a must-try, aloo Tikki is the local favorite.

 How to reach Taj Mahal?

-Taj Mahal is located in Agra, India about 250 km from New Delhi, capital city of India.
-It is about 4 hours and well connected from the capital city with the beautiful 6 lane Taj Express Highway.
+Taj Mahal is located in Agra, India about 250 km from New Delhi, the capital city of India.
+It is about 4 hours and well connected from the capital city with the beautiful 6 lanes of Taj Express Highway.
 There are buses that run 24*7 between these two cities.
-The best and affordable option for families is hiring cab from New Delhi.
+The best and affordable option for families is hiring a cab from New Delhi.
 Solo Traveler can use trains.
 Hitchhike is not recommended.

 Where did I stay?

 To give the best experience to my parents, we stayed at Hotel Taj and the food is just amazing.
 There are several options for every budget in Agra.
-There are some beautiful hotels with Taj Mahal view and also hostels, locally called homestays too.
-AirBnb is not very famous in the area.
+There are some beautiful hotels with Taj Mahal views and also hostels, locally called homestays too.
+Airbnb is not very famous in the area.

 What and where to shop?

-If a tour is booked, guide will usually take you to their affiliated store where they have commissions.
+If a tour is booked, a guide will usually take you to their affiliated store where they have commissions.
 These are definitely good ones but over-rated.
-Bargain is the key here.
+The bargain is the key here.
 Kinari Bazaar is where most visitors shop.
-Leather products and White marble souvenirs are the usual collectables.
+Leather products and White marble souvenirs are the usual collectibles.

 Is it worth all the time and money?